pimbrouwers/Falco/README.md

 - Non-compositional routing built upon the new [Endpoint Routing][3] feature in .NET Core.
 - Compositional request handling.

-Following this approach leaves the difficult work of matching & dispatching requests to the core ASP.NET Team and creating the request handling to you.
+Following this approach leaves the difficult work of matching & dispatching requests to the core ASP.NET Team and the request handling to you.
 Any performance improvements made to the core libraries are thus passed directly on to your solution.
-It also means that developers with experience using .NET Core, either C# or F#, will be intimately familiar with the base ASP.NET integration.
+And also means that developers with experience using .NET Core, either C# or F#, will be familiar with the base ASP.NET integration.

 ## Quick Start